mikryho97/weather-app-deploy/README.md

 - OpenWeather API
 - Hosted on Netlify

-## Getting Started Locally
+## 📦 Getting Started Locally
 1. Clone the repository:
 git clone https://github.com/mikryho97/weather-app-deploy.git

-Install dependencies:
+2. Install dependencies:
-bash
 npm install

-Create a .env file in the root directory and add your OpenWeather API key:
+3. Create a `.env` file in the root directory and add your OpenWeather API key:

-env
 VITE_WEATHER_API_KEY=your_openweather_api_key

-Run the app:
+4. Run the app:
-bash
 npm run dev

-What I Learned
+## What I Learned
-How to fetch and handle API data
+- How to fetch and handle API data

-Using .env for secure API key management
+- Using `.env` for secure API key management

-Building and bundling a project with Vite
+- Building and bundling a project with Vite

-Deploying to Netlify
+- Deploying to Netlify

-Debugging real deployment issues and pushing through
+- Debugging real deployment issues and pushing through

-To Be Improved
+## To Be Improved
-Custom city search
+- Custom city search

-Translations for weather descriptions
+- Translations for weather descriptions

-Weather icons and styling
+- Weather icons and better UI

-Geolocation support
+- Geolocation support